Skip to main content

 Social Media Literacy

-This is an Educational Toolkit for the Development of Social Media Literacy developed by an Erasmus+ project resulting form a partnership in the field of school education between 5 institutions from Romania, Belgium, Italy and Portugal.
-Its main goal is to encourage teachers to use social media in the classroom and teach social media literacy
+This is an Educational Toolkit for Social Media Literacy developed by an Erasmus+ project with institutions from Romania, Belgium, Italy and Portugal to encourage teachers to use and teach social media literacy in the classroom.
+9 modules with activity plans, learning outcomes, training material, resources, learning take aways, infographics.
+Please click on the link below

 Cloud Control

-This educational resource explores key learning and issues raised in Cloud Control – Who Owns Your Data, a documentary supported by funding from the BAI and Science Foundation Ireland that was presented by Anne Marie Tomchak.
-It is designed to support teaching and learning in Digital Media Literacy, CSPE and SPHE, and may be used
+This educational resource explores key learning and issues raised in the documentary Cloud Control – Who Owns Your Data.
+It is designed to support teaching and learning in Digital Media Literacy, CSPE and SPHE, and may be used to provide the wellbeing programme in post-primary schools.
+Please click on the link below to access the resource:

-#ForYou is a card-based pattern-matching game developed by Media Smarts that helps youth aged 13 to 18 understand the role that algorithms play in their online and offline lives, and the value of their personal information to companies that use those algorithms.
-The game is designed to be delivered either in school or in community spaces
+#ForYou is a card-based pattern-matching game that helps young people aged 13-18 to understand the role that algorithms play in their online and offline lives, and the value of their personal information to companies that use those algorithms.
+The game is designed to be delivered either in school or in community spaces such as homework

 Casting the Net

-Casting the Net is a new youth-led audio series hosted by teens for teens exploring the breadth and depth of our online worlds.
-In each episode, we cast the net wide to learn about the opportunities and challenges the internet brings, and hear from experts from around the globe.
+Casting the Net is a youth-led audio series hosted by teens for teens exploring the breadth and depth of our online worlds.
+In each episode, young people cast the net wide to learn about the opportunities and challenges the internet brings and hear from experts from around the globe.
 The series focusses on topics that